TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/CustomPermissions/Index.rst

 As you can see it is possible to add both an icon and a description text, that will be displayed as context-sensitive help.
-If icons not provided by the core are used, they need to be registered with the icon API.
+If icons not provided by the Core are used, they need to be registered with the icon API.